 Now that we understand how to run a parallel channel/copy in the DAW and have familiarised ourselves with the various compressor topologies we can process a Hip Hop drum beat confidently.

-In the video I use all the main compressor topologies and explain how each one works and why they can be used on the mixbus.
-I explain each and every compressor type/topolgy in detail and share with you my personal favourite plugins to use at the master bus/mixbus.
+In the Mix Bus Compressor Topologies – which compressor to use on the master bus video, I use all the main compressor topologies and explain how each one works and why they can be used on the mixbus.
+I explain each and every compressor type/topology in detail and share with you my personal favourite plugins to use at the master bus/mixbus.

 Plugins used in this video are: